 Sector: Leisure and entertainment

-First launched in 2016, Hoop was created by a group of parents who wanted to take the hassle out of finding activities to do with their children.
+First launched in 2016, Hoop was a successful startup, created by a group of parents who wanted to take the hassle out of finding activities to do with their children.
 They developed a mobile app which connected families to events in their local area, from dance classes to creative workshops, and everything in between.
 The app was updated daily, with over 100,000 activities for kids aged 0-11 years old, including ratings and reviews, and online booking services.

 In December 2016, Hoop secured a £2m investment from BGF Ventures, for a 30% stake in the company.
 In late September 2017, a further equity fundraising took Hoop from a seed-stage to venture-stage company.
 By the end of that year, just 12 months on from their first round of investment, Hoop had more than 25 employees.
 During its lifetime, Hoop raised a total of £8.4m through three investment rounds, the latest of which was in May 2018.
-Alongside BGF, its investors included Edge Investments and digital studio ustwo.
+Alongside BGF, its investors included venture capital firm Edge Investments and digital studio ustwo.